sgarciav/ros2_playground/behavior_trees/README.md

         ros2 launch my_behavior_tree_pkg bt_task_manager.launch.py

-At this point you should see the behavior tree manager go through the two tasks specified in the xml tree: 1) SaySomething, and 2) FibonacciAction.
+At this point you should see the behavior tree manager go through the tasks specified in the xml tree:

+1. SaySomething
+2. FibonacciAction
+3. ComputeGoal
+4. PrintTarget

 ## Stop the containers